faizan12123/climate-saver-landing-site/README.md

 # Climate Saver Blog Site

-This is the blog site for a video game called Climate Saver.
+This is the blog site for a video game called Climate Saver ( https://faizan12123.github.io/Climate-Saver/ ).

 ## Link to the website hosted live